 What About Negligence and No-Fault Liability?

-- What does Negligence and No-Fault Liability Mean?
+- What do Negligence and No-Fault Liability Mean?

 What are the Two Recoveries Available?

-Third-party claims should get investigated since this suit is often a better result than the Workers Compensation Appeals Board.
+Third-party claims should get investigated since this suit often receives a better result than the Workers Compensation Appeals Board.
 This board is used for cases that require ongoing treatment or long-term disability.